FelixMildon/FamilyTree/README.md

 # FamilyTree!

-The getChild function is a recursive function so bonus point there.
-Lines 232-250 Got a getRootParent function lines 196-230
+The getChild function is a recursive function so bonus point there getChild is on lines 232-250.
+Also handcrafted a getRootParent function, lines 196-230

 To view download the zip file by clicking download ZIP: